Frequently Asked Questions

 Does FAST have TAG classes?

 FAST has a daily TAG program delivered during science instruction for K-5 students and offers TAG Science and Social Studies for grades 6-8.
+Parent Information about TAG can be found here.
+Information about TAG Screening and Referral can be found here.

 Does FAST offer any additional student services?